-Using Ultimate Rewards points for travel through the Ultimate Rewards portal
+Use Ultimate Rewards points for travel through the Chase portal

-If you own the Sapphire Reserve, Sapphire Preferred or Ink Business Preferred card, then booking travel through the Ultimate Rewards portal is one of your best options.
-The value of points is completely transparent at 1 cent per point, and you receive a 25% to 50% bonus depending on which premium rewards card you own – which means your points are worth 1.25 to 1.5 cents per point when you use the travel portal.
+If you own the Sapphire Reserve, Preferred or Ink Business Preferred, booking travel through the Ultimate Rewards portal is one of your best options.
+The value of your points is completely transparent at 1 cent per point, and, as noted earlier, you receive a 25 percent to 50 percent bonus depending on which premium rewards card you own.
+This means your rewards are worth 1.25 to 1.5 cents per point toward travel through the portal.

-The portal is extremely flexible.
-You have a wide number of airlines to choose from, and there are no blackout dates or seat restrictions.
-As long as a seat is available, you can book airfare using your rewards.
-And, if you don’t have enough points for the airfare, you can cover the difference using cash.
+The Ultimate Rewards portal is extremely flexible, as you have a wide number of airlines, hotels, airfare, car rentals and more to choose from.
+And in terms of airfare, there are no blackout dates or seat restrictions — as long as a seat is available, you can book airfare using your rewards.
+And if you don’t have enough points for the airfare, you can cover the difference using cash.

-Chase cardholders can also redeem points for Apple products through the Apple Ultimate Rewards store.
-Points have a solid 1 cent per point value when redeemed this way, making it a solid option for Chase cardholders.
+Chase cardholders can also redeem points for Apple products through the Apple Ultimate Rewards Store.
+Points have a solid value of 1 cent apiece when redeemed this way, making it a valid redemption option for Chase cardholders.

-You can often get an even better value on your points by transferring them to one of Chase’s 14 travel partners.
-Points transfer at 1:1 rate, which means your points maintain their value, and you can look for sweet spots in each loyalty program’s rewards charts to maximize your point value.
+You can often get an even better value on your points by transferring them to one of Chase’s airline and hotel transfer partners.
+Points transfer at a 1:1 rate, which means your points maintain their value, and you can look for sweet spots in each loyalty program’s rewards charts to maximize your points’ value.

-You’ll need to be much more flexible in your travel times and preferences to get the best value on your transfers.
-Not only can rewards charts be very complicated, but loyalty programs often impose blackout dates and seating restrictions that can make it difficult to locate a rewards seat.
+Note, you’ll need to be flexible in your travel times and preferences to get the best value out of these transfers.
+Not only can rewards charts be complicated, but loyalty programs often impose blackout dates and seating restrictions that can make it difficult to locate a rewards seat.